 8) You may withdraw your complaint or involvement from the SUNY Oswego process at any time.

 9) The college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: “You have the right to make a report to University Police or Campus Security, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.”

-10) The college will conduct a timely review of all complaints of sex discrimination, sexual harrassment, sexual assault, domestic violence, dating violence, and/or stalking.
-Absent extenuating circumstances, review and resolution is expected to take place within sixty (60) calendar days from receipt of the complaint.
-The preliminary review of all complaints, including any necessary interviews to be conducted and any necessary interim measures to be put in place, will usually be completed within 10 days of receipt of the complaint.
-The subsequent, comprehensive review and investigation of the complaint, including interviews with all involved parties and gathering of evidence, is usually completed within 40 days of receipt of the complaint.
-Results of the complaint, via either a formal hearing or waiver of hearing are typically issued within 50 days of receipt of the complaint.
-An appeal of the results must be submitted within 5 days after days of receipt of the written result.
+10) The College will conduct a timely review of all complaints of sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and/or stalking.
+Absent extenuating circumstances, review and resolution is expected to take place within 120 business days from receipt of the formal complaint.
+The preliminary review of all complaints, including any necessary interviews to be conducted and any necessary interim measures to be put in place, will usually be completed within twenty (20) days of receipt of the initial complaint.
+The subsequent, comprehensive review and investigation of the formal complaint, including interviews with all involved parties and gathering of evidence, is usually completed within sixty (60) days of receipt of the formal complaint.
+Results of the complaint, via either a formal hearing or waiver of hearing are typically issued within one hundred (100) days of receipt of the formal complaint.
+An appeal of the results must be submitted within (five) 5 days after days of receipt of the written result.